 The 2010 award-winning film A Marine Story stands up to “Don’t Ask Don’t Tell" honestly through an unflinching look at the policy’s effects on gays and lesbians in uniform.

-When decorated Marine officer Alex Everett (Dreya Weber, The Gymanst ) unexpectedly returns home from the war, she is quickly recruited to help a troubled teen prepare for boot camp.
+When decorated Marine officer Alex Everett (Dreya Weber, The Gymnast) unexpectedly returns home from the war, she is quickly recruited to help a troubled teen prepare for boot camp.

 Alex hasn’t been telling, but the Marine Corps is definitely asking.
 Despite a terrific record, promotions have been slow to come, her sham marriage isn’t fooling anyone, and her commanding officer has pictures of her getting close with a “friend.”
 She returns home to her dry, desert home and meets fiery teen, Saffron (out actress Paris Pickard), whose choices are boot camp or a life of drugs and prison.
 But who said prepping for boot camp would be easy?
 As Alex whips Saffron into shape during the long, hot summer, the reason for her dismissal from the Corps threatens the future for both of them.

 Frameline distributes this title for educational sales.
-For home video purchase, rentals, and other inquiries, please visit Wolfe.
+For home video purchases, rentals, and other inquiries, please visit Wolfe.

 Download your own digital copy or license a DVD for Educational or Community Exhibition.